 The jar can hold up to a maximum of one quart of sugar water or sugar syrup.

 If your bees need some help in feeding themselves, then you can always choose this beehive feeder by Little Giant Farm & AG.

 This is perfect for those who are looking for something easy to refill and something that does not need to disturb the hive.

 Many customers have praised it for its sturdy base and actually does everything it says it does.
 Once you buy this product, it will unquestionably take a long time before you even think of replacing it.

 Rocket Hardware – Rapid Bee Feeder Round Hive Top – $$

 - Dimensions: 10.5 x 10.5 x 2 inches

 - Weight: 8.8 Ounces

-This product by Rocket Hardware is made out of high-end plastic and quality material that is not easy to crack and are safe for the bee’s food container.
+This product by Rocket Hardware is made out of high-end plastic and quality material that is not easy to crack and is safe for the bee’s food container.